Foundations

 Graphs and Finite State Machines

-We use graph structures and finite state machines (FSMs) as the foundation for modeling agent behavior, decision flow, and error recovery logic in complex environments.
+We use graph structures and finite state machines to model agent behavior, decision flow, and recovery logic in complex multi-agent systems.
+This approach enables deterministic, auditable, and flexible execution flows.

 Why Graphs and FSMs?